 All materials will be published for each class in Canvas.
 Class convenes every morning at 8:30 am in Magruder 298 and 202 unless otherwise specified (see general schedule below).
 There will be an hour break for lunch and the afternoon will commence in Magruder 202 at 1:00 pm until the days' activities are complete (typically 5-5:30 pm).
 The days' activities are variable and subject to change.
-During the days clinical cases are reviewed (Wednesday, Thursday and Friday), students will work in small groups to assess the days' cases.
+During the clinical case workups, students will work in small groups to assess the cases.
 The facilitator may be requested to assist at any time, but we encourage groups to investigate questions on their own as much as possible - much like general practice.
+Cases will be discussed as a larger group the following day.

-PowerPoints containing relevant information are available on the Canvas site.
+PowerPoints containing relevant information are available on the Canvas site and use of text books and other references, including recent literature, is encouraged.
 The cases are variable and may include interpretation of a peripheral blood smear, cytology specimens, laboratory data, and any other relevant information or diagnostic findings.
+We encourage questions and in-depth discussion of these cases.